The Wudder Summer Sandlot Special: Young Bambino in "Little League, Big Ego"

-Sitting Down was what led to a young man deciding one especially hot day to Stand Up.
+Sitting down, was what led to one young man on one especially hot day, to stand up.

 Chapter Two: Put Me In Coach

-Coach Mike Scagnetti Sr. could have seen it coming if he’d simply examined the state of things a little bit closer or did a little less directing and a little more listening.
+Coach Mike Scagnetti Sr. could have seen it coming if he’d simply examined the state of things a bit closer, or did less directing, and more listening.

 But why should he?

-This was, after all, only Little League Baseball and his main objectives were (unless you were one of those psychotic Little League dads) teaching the game and having fun.
+This was, after all, only Little League Baseball, so the main objectives were (unless you were one of those psychotic Little League dads) teaching the game and having fun.

-For Young Bam, much fun had been had the prior season while playing for the funeral-home-sponsored team Fetch, Evers & Lame.
+For Young Bam, much fun had been had the prior season, while playing for the local funeral-home-sponsored team: Fetch, Evers & Lame.

-In what had been his rookie season debut now playing up on the good field in the Little League version of the Big Leagues, he had started every game at second base while also cashing in on a (by 1989 broke young boy standards) monstrous five-dollar bet with his good buddy Ray Ghost about getting through an entire season without striking out once.
+In his rookie season, now playing up on the good field, aka the Little League version of the Big Leagues, he had started every game at second base, while also cashing in on a (by 1989 broke young boy standards) monstrous five-dollar bet with his good buddy Ray Ghost about whether he could get through an entire season without striking out once.

 Ray had accused him of lying and declared his intentions of welching on the bet since he could not accept Bam at his word.

-Bam himself even worried that he might be lying, since he'd been too scared to check on what the official box score ruling was in that game his foul-tip/potential-third-strike flicked back into the catcher’s glove, who then trapped it while fumbling the ball towards the ground before tagging him with it in the batter’s box just to make sure he couldn’t run it out.
+Bam himself even worried he might be lying, too scared to check on what the official box score ruling was in that game his foul-tip/potential-third-strike flicked back into the catcher’s glove, who then trapped it while fumbling the ball towards the ground before tagging him with it in the batter’s box just to make sure he couldn’t run it out.

-But when Coach Tex Kangol (Scagnetti was then Tex’s assistant on Wretch, Evers & Lame the prior season) produced his seasonal score book tallying up each of his players' season stats with a goose egg in the K column while in the presence of Ray and Ray Senior, Ray had to relent.
+But when Coach Tex Kangol (Scagnetti had been Tex’s assistant on Wretch, Evers & Lame the prior season) produced his seasonal score book tallying up seasonal stats with a zero in the K column while in the presence of Ray, and Ray Senior, Ray had to relent.

-Soon the cash was relinquished and after a very short while longer it was spent.
+Soon the cash was relinquished, and shortly thereafter, it was spent.